Artists at Work

 Tue 9.
 September: “SOUL CHAIN: Sharon Eyal and the Ballet of the Beats” with Sharon Eyal

-This documentary film provides fascinating insights into the creative process behind the dance piece SOUL CHAIN:, showcasing the work of acclaimed choreographer Sharon Eyal.
-It shows how she develops her choreography and how her dancers experience the precise yet free-flowing movements.
-The piece is captured through sensitive camerawork, giving the audience the feeling of being part of the choreography themselves.
+A documentary about the creation of the dance piece SOUL CHAIN: a fascinating insight into the creative process of celebrated choreographer Sharon Eyal.
+It reveals how she develops her choreographies and how her dancers experience the precise yet free movements.
+Through sensitive camerawork, the piece is captured in such a way that viewers can feel as if they are part of the choreography themselves.

-In the run-up to the performance, Sharon Eyal discusses her artistic vision, the creative process, and the tension between form and freedom, group and individual with Anita van Dolen, the dance curator of the Ruhrtriennale.
-This year, Eyal's new piece Delay the Sadness, will celebrate its world premiere at the Ruhrtriennale.
+Prior to the screening, Sharon Eyal talks to Anita van Dolen, dance curator of the Ruhrtriennale about her artistic vision, the creative process and the tension between form and freedom, between the group and the individual.
+This year, Eyal's new piece Delay the Sadness celebrates its world premiere at the Ruhrtriennale.

 Directions and arrival